Jack Fitzwater: Club career

 Fitzwater is a product of the West Bromwich Albion academy and was named academy player of the year for the 2014–15 season.

 On 11 September 2015, Fitzwater signed on loan for Chesterfield for one month.
 He made his Football League debut for Chesterfield on 12 September 2015, coming on as a 19th-minute substitute for Gboly Ariyibi against Colchester United at the Proact Stadium.
 This turned out to be his only appearance for the club and he returned to West Bromwich Albion on 9 October after his loan expired.

 On 22 July 2017, Fitzwater signed for League Two club Forest Green Rovers on loan until January 2018.

 On 31 January 2018, Fitzwater signed on loan for League One club Walsall.

 Upon his return to West Bromwich Albion, Fitzwater signed a new two-year contract in June 2018.

 He returned on loan to Walsall for a second spell in 2018, and was recalled by West Bromwich Albion on 3 January 2019.
 He returned for a third loan spell at Walsall on 31 January 2019.

 After being released by West Brom, Fitzwater joined Scottish Premiership club Livingston on 8 July 2020.
+Fitzwater made over 100 appearances at Livingston.
+At the end of the 2022-23 season, Fitzwater became a free agent after deciding not to renew his contract with Livingston.

+Fitzwater returned to England and on the 5 September 2023 signed a two-year deal for EFL League One side Exeter City on a free transfer.

+Personal life

+In a February 2024 interview with the BBC, Fitzwater revealed that he was diagnosed with severe ulcerative colitis and had been going to the toilet up to 40 times a day.
+Since his diagnosis, Fitzwater has become a member of Crohn's and Colitis UK, and has received a special card and a master key which grants him access to over 9,000 locked public toilets.